| TRAVEL |

 Whether it’s the Japanese moving out of the area or intermarrying and their names aren’t as prominent anymore, it’s a piece of our history that is being slowly forgotten in this area, he said.
 In addition to the history of the Japanese in the Panhandle, the museum boasts exhibits on Native Americans and Germans from Russia.

-Wolf encourages everyone, whether visitor or resident to come and see our story.
+Wolf encourages everyone, whether visitors or residents to come and see our story.
 No matter what we think, whether it’s someone who moved here recently or is someone like Dr. Don Gentry, whose family came here in 1887, you’re still impacted by the legacy that is here, Wolf said.
 And you are impacting the legacy that is here and that will be.

 The information in this article has been compiled from: